markcmurphy/devdocs-portal/Channels.md

 |[`Get a Channel`](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api/channels/getchannel)|Returns a Channel|
 |[`Update a Channel`](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api/channels/updatechannel)|Updates a Channel|

-### Sites and Routes

-Sites and routes control the paths that make up a headless storefront.
-For more information, see [Sites and Routes API](https://developer.bigcommerce.com/api-reference/cart-checkout/sites-routes-api).

-A site refers to the domain associated with a channel.

-Routes point to the URLs for key pages on the headless storefront.
-They define where your homepage is, where your cart page is, etc.

-Sites and routes ensure links point where they’re supposed to and sales are attributed correctly.
-For example, a shopper’s order confirmation email should link back to Storefront A, where they placed their order, not Storefront B, which they’ve never visited.

 ## Channel Listings

 Manage catalog differences among different storefronts or marketplaces.